pallets/flask/docs/security.rst

 HTTP Public Key Pinning (HPKP)
 ------------------------------

-This enables your web server to authenticate with a client browser using a specific certificate key to prevent Man-in-the-middle (MITM) attacks.
+This enables your web server to authenticate with a client browser using a specific certificate key to prevent man-in-the-middle (MITM) attacks.

 Example: